 He lives in a far away place.
 He watches everything going on.
 He hopes people are doing good and living as well as they can.
 He keeps a record of what is happening all over the world.
-And once a year he gets off his armchair and do some work.
+And once a year he gets off his armchair and does some work.

 No, I’m not talking about God.

-Santa is the celebrated poster boy of a removed, retiring recluse.
+Santa is the celebrated poster-boy of a removed, retiring recluse.
 And here’s the issue.
 A lot of people ascribe the same characteristics to God.
 They muster up an image of God as a distant somebody.
 A divine-dude who takes annual leave most days of the year, lives in a far away place, and doesn’t care enough to lend humanity a hand.

 Christmas is a massive indictment on this myth.

 To say that God is not with us is to look at history with your eyes closed.
 Because Jesus Christ – who is Himself the very imprint of God (Hebrews 1:3) – drew near to us in physical form.
 Immanuel – meaning God with us – entered human history (Matthew 1:23).